zhaolongkzz/human_motion/README.md

 ## Summary
 Here I provide the code for [CVPR2015 Structural-RNN](https://arxiv.org/pdf/1511.05298.pdf), the original code of author is [here](http://asheshjain.org/srnn/).

-The work I have done is making a ROS topic to publish motion data,then a predicter to subscribe the data and predict the next motion from dataset.
+The work I have done is reproduce the paper, and make a animation from the result.
+And making a ROS topic to publish motion data,then a predicter to subscribe the data and predict the next motion from dataset.
+The code also get a TF animation in Rviz.

+Qualitatively, ERD models human motion better than LSTM-3LR.
+However, in the short-term, it does not mimic the ground-truth as well as LSTM-3LR.

+it well handles both short and long term forecasting.
+And the SRNN exhibit well both in short and long term prediction, the most important is that SRNN can also get well in aperiodic activity all algorithms.

 ### Main files Location:
 - ./scripts/Prediction/generateMotionForecast.py
 - ./scripts/Animation/motionAnimation.py